apache/inlong/README.md

 ### Deploy TubeMQ Cluster
-For the detail deployment and configuration of TubeMQ cluster nodes, please refer to the introduction of "Deploy TubeMQ Cluster" (https://tubemq.apache.org/en-us/docs/quick_start.html)
+For the detail deployment and configuration of TubeMQ cluster nodes, please refer to the introduction of [Deploy TubeMQ Cluster](https://tubemq.apache.org/en-us/docs/quick_start.html).